Duynguyen1524/OTA-project/README.md

 Firmware **Over-The-Air (OTA)** update for **STM32F1** (e.g., F103C8 “Blue Pill”) using an **ESP32** as the wireless bridge.
 The ESP32 receives a firmware image over Wi‑Fi and streams it to the STM32 bootloader/runtime over UART; the STM32 writes it to flash and swaps to the new image safely.
+( this project is not finished this is the main idea)
 ---

 ## ✨ Features